Home Warranty Furnace Coverage: What's Included & When They Replace It

 Annual Maintenance Requirements

-Failing to maintain your furnace is the #1 reason home warranty companies deny furnace claims.
+Failing to maintain your furnace is one of the top reasons home warranty companies deny furnace claims in 2026.
 Most providers require that covered systems be properly maintained as a condition of coverage.
 For furnaces, this typically means:

 • Annual professional tune-ups with documentation